Logo

 What is cognitive therapy for tinnitus?

 Cognitive therapy begins by identifying and challenging negative thought patterns related to chronic ear ringing.
 Tinnitus patients learn to replace distorted thought patterns with more balanced perspectives.
-This helps with anxiety, depression, and tinnitus distress.
+This helps with anxiety, depression, and tinnitus distress and calms the ‘fight or flight' center down.

 What is behavioral therapy for tinnitus?

 Behavioral therapies for tinnitus look at actions and reactions surrounding loud ringing.
-Behavioral treatments help people modify their reactions and develop coping strategies to better navigate how to live with chronic tinnitus.
+Behavioral treatments help people modify their reactions to the tinnitus sound and develop coping strategies to better navigate how to live with chronic tinnitus.
+An example of a simple behavioral therapy intervention is deep breathing.

 What is psychoeducation for tinnitus?

-Psychoeducation in CBT for tinnitus informs individuals about their condition, symptoms, and the therapy model, empowering them to understand the link between thoughts, emotions, and behaviors.
+Psychoeducation informs individuals about their condition, symptoms, and the logic behind their treatment, empowering them to understand the link between thoughts, emotions, and behaviors.
 Knowledge is power when it comes to tinnitus rehabilitation.

 – Alice Lee